-When you enroll in the Data and Communication Patterns Workshop, we will meet at the Lindner Congress Hotel in Düsseldorf I will invite you to a video call on September 15th-17th, 2020.
-The material and level of interactivity of the workshop will be identical to the originally planned in-person workshop.
+When you enroll in the Data and Communication Patterns Workshop, I will invite you to a video call on September 14th-16th, 2021.
+The material and level of interactivity of the workshop will be identical to a typical in-person workshop.

 I will teach you all you need to know about the patterns for microservices so that you can:

 You also get lifetime access to my Data and Communication Patterns Online Training, which is the online version of the workshop.
 So, whenever you are not exactly sure how to use one of the features I showed you during the workshop, you can watch the corresponding video.
 This gives you the best of both worlds.
 You get: